Chs000-00/CreateTogether/README.md

 geode build
 ```
 ## Local testing (If you have no friends)
-1. Enable USE_TEST_SERVER in CmakeLists
+1. Enable NO_STEAMWORKS in CmakeLists
 2. Recompile
 3. Open test server (`node server.js`)
 4. The game now supports connecting to 127.0.0.1, to do so: